 - start making contributions.

-We will write to tell you if you’ve been re-enrolled, explain how it works and let you know what you need to do.
+We’ll write to tell you if you’ve been re-enrolled, explain how it works and let you know what you need to do.

 How your pension contributions work

-If you are enrolled, here’s a reminder of the minimum contribution rates you and your employer are required to pay for the 2020/21 tax year:
+If you are enrolled, here’s a reminder of the minimum contribution rates you and your employer are required to pay for the 2023-2024 tax year:

 - You contribute 5% of your qualifying earnings (the earnings that count towards pension contributions).
-The amount may go up or down, depending on how much you earn
+The amount may go up or down, depending on how much you earn.

-- Your employer contributes 3% of your qualifying earnings
+- Your employer contributes 3% of your qualifying earnings.

 - So a total of 8% of your qualifying earnings is going into your pension.